johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 ### `roll_initiative()`
 Used when the character with the effect rolls initiative **Returns:**
-- **RollModifier**: Roll table created using the `RollModifier()` helper function, note auto success and failure have no effect in this function.
+- **RollModifier**: Roll table created using the `RollModifier()` helper function, note auto success, auto failure, and make critical have no effect in this function.

 ### `allow_actions()`
 Used to block the character with the effect from performing actions or bonus actions on their turn.